Quadirreed/BootCamp/Lessons/01-Cybersecurity-101/Day 1/Activities/ 09_Assessing_Threats/readme.md

-Activity File: Assessing Threats
+## Activity File: Assessing Threats

-To an experienced cybersecurity professional, threats exist everywhere, even in the most common technologies.
+- To an experienced cybersecurity professional, threats exist everywhere, even in the most common technologies.

-In this activity, you will work in groups to evaluate the potential threats posed by various technologies.
+- In this activity, you will work in groups to evaluate the potential threats posed by various technologies.

-Scenario: A Wild USB Appears!
+### Scenario: A Wild USB Appears!

 Suppose you found a USB drive laying on the ground.
-How much of a threat could that really be?
+How much of a threat could that _really_ be?

 In groups, consider the following scenario and questions:

 When plugged into a computer, the USB drive immediately executes running code.

-How is a USB drive able to do this?
+- How is a USB drive able to do this?
-Why can't our computer stop the drive from running?
+- Why can't our computer stop the drive from running?
-How might we defend against USBs like this?
+- How might we defend against USBs like this?

 Be prepared to share your answers.

+---

 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.